 November 26.
 Scientists in Botswana and South Africa have identified over 30 mutations in the spike protein, compared to 9 mutations in the Delta variant, raising concerns about transmissibility, immune evasion and disease severity.
+Thanks to our colleagues in South Africa and Botswana, we have very helpful early data about Omicron.
 South Africa's world-class genomic surveillance system as well as their timely and transparent communication is helping us understand Omicron's dynamics.
-Scientists around the world are rapidly studying whether Omicron is more transmissible, evades immunity, and/or causes more severe illness and hope to share findings in the coming month.
+Scientists around the world are rapidly studying whether Omicron is more transmissible, evades immunity, and/or causes more severe illness.

 The first US case of the Omicron variant was identified in San Francisco on December 1.
-The Omicron variant was detected in a person who traveled from South Africa to San Francisco on Wednesday, November 22 and tested positive for COVID-19 on Monday, November 27.
-They were vaccinated with 2 doses of the Moderna vaccine and no booster, and have mild symptoms that are improving.
+Since then, more Omicron cases were found across the US, including in people without travel history.
+The Omicron variant, with its high number of concerning mutations, was detected in a San Francisco resident who traveled from South Africa on Wednesday, November 22, developed symptoms on Thursday, November 25, and tested positive for COVID-19 on Monday, November 27.
+They were vaccinated with 2 doses of the Moderna vaccine and were not eligible for a booster yet.
+They have mild symptoms that are improving.
 Genomic sequencing was conducted at UCSF and confirmed by the CDC.
-SFDPH reports that all close contacts have been reached and tested negative.
-It is likely that the Omicron variant is in other places in the US and has not been detected yet due to limited genomic variant testing surveillance.
+SFDPH reports that close contacts have been reached and have tested negative so far.